 Each drop of water or blade of grass will be perfectly visible, and the color will be deeper than it used to be before.
-Due to the NVIDIA G-SYNC technology, you will be able to see frames only when the monitor is ready to show them.
+Due to fact that this is a NVIDIA G-SYNC monitor, you will be able to see frames only when the monitor is ready to show them.
 It means that the frames of the screen load very fast.

 Samsung CJ791OUR CHOICE

 Resolution is a value that determines how sharp the image will be.
 Simply put, the higher the resolution, the more pixels there will be on the screen.
 However, before choosing the best 4K ultrawide monitor, you need to understand that after using 1440p and 2K monitors, it might be difficult to spot the difference in the quality of the image.